isomerpages/nlb-biblioasia/_topics/Places and Buildings/More Places and Buildings.md

 <hr>

 #### <a href="/vol-18/issue-1/apr-to-jun-2022/history-padang" style="text-decoration: none; font-weight: bold;">A History of The Padang</a>
-Kevin Tan looks at what makes the 4.3-hectare patch of green in front of the former City Hall building so special.
+Kevin Tan&nbsp;looks at what makes the 4.3-hectare patch of green in front of the former City Hall building so special.
 <hr>

 #### <a href="/vol-18/issue-1/apr-to-jun-2022/history-kandang-kerbau-hospital" style="text-decoration: none; font-weight: bold;">Labouring to Deliver: A History of Kandang Kerbau Hospital</a>
-The old Kandang Kerbau Hospital was once known as the busiest maternity hospital in the world.
-Joanna Tan delivers the story behind a hallowed Singapore institution.
+The old Kandang Kerbau Hospital was once known as the busiest maternity hospital in the world.&nbsp;Joanna Tan&nbsp;delivers the story behind a hallowed Singapore institution.

 <img src="/images/Vol%2018%20Issue%201/KKH%20Hospital/19980001245%20IMG0083.png">
 <hr>